rfortherestofus/blog/012_intro_dates_and_times/012_intro_dates_and_times.md

 <img src="012_intro_dates_and_times_files/figure-commonmark/unnamed-chunk-6-1.png" style="width:100.0%" />

 Aha!
-There’s less people traveling on one day of the week.
+We can see fewer people traveling on one day of the week.
 But which day is it?
 It seems that `day_of_week` are only numbers and not actual labels like Monday, Tuesday, etc. We could look into the documentation what the number outputs mean.
 But why don’t we try to compute that instead?

 ## Get time labels